FrostyX/infra-docs/docs/sysadmin-guide/sops/status-fedora.rst

 [status] should be::

-'major'     - A major service ourage.
+'major'     - A major service outage.
 'minor'     - A minor service outage (e.g. limited/geographical outage)
 'scheduled' - The current downtime to this service is related to a scheduled outage 'good'      - Everything is fine and the service is functioning 100%.